 The monthly tax on salaried income is withheld by the employer and is due before the 10th of the following month.

 Is there any Relief for Foreign Taxes in Luxembourg?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

-In the absence of a treaty, a Luxembourg resident is also subject to tax on all his/her income from foreign sources.
+In the absence of a treaty, a Luxembourg resident is also subject to tax on all their income from foreign sources.
 The foreign individual income taxes paid on that income may, however, be credited against the Luxembourg tax liability.
-In principle, the foreign tax credit must be determined separately for the income and tax paid in each foreign country (per country method), and cannot exceed the Luxembourg tax on that income.
-A global method of imputation is also permitted, within limits, upon request of the taxpayer.
+In principle, the foreign tax credit must be determined separately for the income and tax paid in each foreign country/territory (per country/territory method), and cannot exceed the Luxembourg tax on that income.
+A global method of imputation is also permitted within limits, upon request of the taxpayer.
 In order to be creditable, the foreign tax must be an individual income tax similar to the Luxembourg tax.

 What are the general tax credits that may be claimed in Luxembourg?
 Please list below.

-This calculation assumes a married taxpayer resident in Luxembourg with two children whose three-year assignment begins 1 January 2017 and ends 31 December 2019.
-The taxpayer’s base salary is USD 100,000 and the calculation covers three years.
+This calculation assumes a married taxpayer resident in Luxembourg with two children whose 3-year assignment begins 1 January 2017 and ends 31 December 2019.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.
 The calculation does not take into account the specific tax regime for impatriates.